On the invariance of the string topology coproduct: Homotopy invariance of the intersection product

 \section{Homotopy invariance of the intersection product}

 The easiest way to prove the homotopy invariance of the intersection product on the homology of closed manifolds is to use its definition as Poincar\'e dual of the cup product, and use the homotopy invariance of the cup product.
 In fact, the compatibility is easily checked with any degree $d$ map, up to appropriate scaling, see e.g., \cite[VI, Prop 14.2]{Bredon}.
-We will here present a proof of the homotopy invariance using instead the definition of the intersection product via capping with a Thom class, as a warm-up, and partial preparation, for the homotopy invariance of the string topology coproduct.
-The proof given here for the intersection product in fact only uses that $f$ induces an isomorphism in homology, so that is what we will assume for this section.
+We will present here a proof of the homotopy invariance using instead the definition of the intersection product via capping with a Thom class, as a warm-up, and partial preparation, for the invariance of the string topology coproduct.

 Let $M$ be a closed oriented Riemannian manifold of injectivity radius $\rho$, and let $TM$ denote its $\eps$--tangent bundle, where $\eps$ is small compared to $\rho$.
+(To be precise, the paper \cite{HinWah0} whose constructions we use assumes $\eps<\frac{\rho}{14}$.)
 We will also assume that $\eps<\frac{1}{2}$.

 The normal bundle of the diagonal embedding $M\inc M\x M$ is isomorphic to $TM$, and we can choose as tubular embedding the map $\nu_M:TM\to M\x M$ given by $\nu_M(m,V)=(m,\exp_mV)$.
 (By an {\em embedding}, we will in this paper always mean a $C^1$--map that is an immersion and a homeomorphism onto its image.)
-Note that $\nu_M$ has image the $\eps$--neighborhood
+Note that $\nu_M$ has image the $\eps$--neighborhood of the diagonal